olebole/irafdoc/doc/imcoords.wcsreset.rst

   </dd>
   </dl>
-  In addition to these two reserved world coordinate systems, the name of any other defined world coordinate system, for example <tt>"multispec"</tt> may be given.
+  In addition to these two reserved world coordinate systems, the name of any other defined world coordinate system, for example <span style="font-family: monospace;">"multispec"</span> may be given.
   In this case WCSRESET resets the named coordinate system to the logical coordinate system only if it is present in the image header.
   </dd>